By Michael Hamar

 The 30th Hampton Roads Pride Week that occurred last month was by all measures a huge success: a record crowd turnout, no rain as in prior years, a major corporation, Newport News Shipbuilding returning as a presenting sponsor (joining WHRO, Decorum Furniture and the City of Norfolk), and many new sponsors/partners joined the effort – even the CIA contributing at the $5,000 level.
 There was a surprise visit by Governor Northam and the First Lady of Virginia, Pam Northam.
 All in all, it was an amazing experience and is a testament to how far LGBT rights have come since my first attendance at a local pride event in 2002.
 Yet, I find myself with a heavy sense of foreboding.
 So much is yet to be done in Virginia and past achievements are now increasingly threatened in Washington, D.C.

 At the state level, the reality is that there remains a long way to go before the rights of LGBT Virginians will be fully secure.
 Despite a Governor and Attorney General who are LGBT allies, LGBT citizens continue to lack any state law employment non-discrimination protections.
+For those without protections, they might want to consider learning more about the same sex marriage laws in other countries similar to the UK, you can learn more here.
+My friend told me that learning about how the UK handles LGBT was useful when working with the US legal system.
 Likewise, we lack any state law public accommodation protections.
 This state of affairs in Virginia can be laid at the feet of a handful of Republicans in the House of Delegates who most recently killed every LGBT friendly bill during the 2018 session of the General Assembly.
 Locally, Delegates Jason S. Miyares (R-Virginia Beach) and Barry Knight (R-Virginia Beach/Chesapeake) were key players in this anti-LGBT effort.
 And Virginia’s lack of LGBT protections is not going unnoticed.
 A recent piece in LGBTQ Nation looked a Human Rights Campaign study that listed the five best and the five worse states for LGBT families.
 Here’s an article excerpt on the five worst states, which include Virginia:

 The five worst states, in descending order, are: North Dakota, South Dakota, Wisconsin, Virginia, and, in last place, West Virginia.
 All of these states lack comprehensive laws protecting their LGBTQ residents.
 Conversion therapy for minors isn’t explicitly prohibited and same-sex couples will have a harder time adopting.